taazarel/Voheim/lore/location/Sleeping place of the divine golden beetle.md

 The sky is filled with stars in her room.
 On the left(western) wall there is a door with an inscription which reads:

+*Rings are forged with ends, yet created with none
-*To know what has passed is to know what must follow As the sun rises at dawn, and is born anew upon each day As the forest burns before the might of flame, and yet *
+To know what has passed is to know what must follow
+As the sun rises at dawn, and is born anew upon each day As the forest burns before the might of flame, and yet again may grow As Sapen is born and may birth new life themselves Time is an illusion
+To know what has passed is to know what must follow
+As the brook ends in the ocean, yet never runs out
+As the mountains rise from the earth, yet are not forever tall As the world is born only to wither, yet is reborn again Time is an illusion
+The man who has gone, and he who has yet to come are one and the same For they will meet by the ring which runs around the world Fresh and stale water will meet in the self same pool Time is an illusion, rings are forged with ends, yet created with none*

 ### Second Room (Youth)
 Small room (25,25,25) with a ground level and a balcony 5ft wide..
 There are two ladders leading up the balcony. on the ground floor is a rat-swarm.